alibaba/freeline/README.md

 ## Usage
 You can install freeline plugin in Android Studio for quick usage.

 How to install?
-In Android Studio, go to Preferences → Plugins → Browse repositories and search for `freeline`.
+In Android Studio, go to `File → Settings... → Plugins → Browse repositories...` and search for `freeline`.

 ![](http://ww4.sinaimg.cn/large/65e4f1e6gw1f82eknaeudj20tk01omxe.jpg)